 • Fraud by someone with power of attorney

-Depending on the circumstances, a dedicated lawyer in the Manalapan Township area could help establish the truth in a will fraud situation and, if necessary, petition for a dishonest executor, trustee, guardian, or agent to be removed from their role and from any further interference in the probate process.
+Depending on the circumstances, a dedicated lawyer in the Manalapan Township area could help establish the truth in a will fraud matter and, if appropriate, seek court action to remove a dishonest executor, trustee, guardian, or agent and prevent further interference with the probate process.

 Seek Help Fighting Will Fraud from a Manalapan Township Attorney

 Fraud before and during the probate process is unfortunately a significant risk in many situations, especially when someone passes away with a large and valuable estate.
-Depending on the assets and people involved, a single fraudulent act or act of undue influence could impact how millions of dollars in assets and property are distributed.
+Depending on the assets and people involved, a single fraudulent act or act of undue influence could change how parties distribute millions of dollars in assets and property.

 If you suspect fraud in a Manalapan Township will, you should talk to a trusts & estates lawyer as soon as possible about your legal options.
 Call today to schedule your initial consultation.